-A huge, core principle when it comes to building a social life is: Take Initiative.
+A huge principle when it comes to building a social life is: Take Initiative.
 It's a big mistake to passively wait for other people to do the work of befriending you.
 It's great if it happens, but don't count on it.
 If you want to get a group of friends, assume you'll have to put in all the effort.
-If you want to do something on the weekend, don't sit around and hope someone calls you.
+If you want to do something on the weekend, don't sit around and hope someone texts you.
 Get in touch with various people and put something together yourself, or find out what they're doing and see if you can come along.

 Don't take it personally if people seem indifferent to you

 Other people are often harmlessly thoughtless and preoccupied in the sense that they'd be happy if they hung out with you, but they wouldn't think to ask you themselves.
 Sometimes you have to take an interest in them before you appear on their radar.

 Similarly, some people are more lax and laid back than you'd like about returning your texts or calls.
 They're not consciously trying to reject you.
 They're just a little more loosey-goosey about that stuff than most.

 If you're inexperienced with making friends you may see the process as being more drawn-out and complex than it really is.
 Often all you have to do to make a friend is meet someone you naturally click with and hang around with them enough.
 You also don't have to know them for months before applying the "friend" label.
 One characteristic of more social people is that they'll throw the word friend around pretty loosely when describing their relationships.
 But it almost becomes a self-fulfilling prophecy.
 Sure, if you've just met someone it may not be a deep, intimate relationship, but you can still hang out with them and have a good time.

 If you're trying to build a whole new social life from scratch, don't be overly picky about who you hang out with at first